Nertonm/6-nimmt-in-C/README.md

 # 6-nimmt-in-C

+## TO DO
+    - Revist TAD and finish verifications
+    - Change Hand order to crescent
+    - Solver Players turn lowest card to heigher

 **Description**

 This project is a C implementation of the popular card game 6-Nimmt, also known as "Take 6!" or "6 Take."